alexcholmsky/mernToDo/README.md

 # About

-A MERN task manager built using React and Node that parses user's tasks and finds relevant videos to support the user in completing said tasks.
+A full-stack task manager built using React and Node that parses user's tasks and finds relevant videos to support the user in completing said tasks.